Majoranka/N-bodySimulation/README.md

 # Controls
 Left click spawns a small particle, while a right click can be used to move the camera.
 Holding the mouse button spawns arbitrarily big body.
 The camera can be moved using also the arrows and pressing spacebar.

+# Remarks
+Delta time is not used in the simulation, so that the computation is faster, though this can be very easily modified.
+The exponent used in the computation of gravity can also be easily modified by changing the exponent parameter in the code.
+To maximize performance (focusing on the actual simulation and perhaps realism) the stars can be turned off by changing the stars parameter to False.